Also known as: pseudo push-ups, pseudo pushup hold, protracted push-up, chest pseudo pushup

 How to Do Advanced pseudo push ups + 2-3 sec top hold

-3. Controlled descent: Lower with elbows close to the ribs while leaning shoulders forward over the hands; move slowly to maintain tension and joint alignment.
+3. Lower with control: Bend elbows close to ribs while lowering slowly, keeping shoulders forward over hands and chest engaged to avoid flaring.

 Muscle Groups